KILTprotocol/docs/docs/concepts/09_glossary.md

 ### Parachain

-A specialized blockchain that runs on top of the Polkadot network and is connected to the main network through a relay chain.
+A specialized blockchain that runs on top of the Polkadot network and is connected through the relay chain.
 More details about Parachains can be found at the [offical Polkadot documentation](https://wiki.polkadot.network/docs/learn-parachains)

 ### Polkadot